mgrzybek/ansible-ha-storage/README.md

 This role is used to create and manage filesystems using corosync / pacemaker.

-Two types of storage are supported: ZFS and cLVM/LVM.
+Two types of storage are supported: ZFS and cLVM / LVM.

 According to the OS, pcs or crmsh are installed: